 Religious Education (RE) is treated as a core subject in Horsell C of E Junior School and as a VA school based in Surrey, we follow the Guildford Diocese RE curriculum.
-This has recently been amended in light of learning lost during the national lock down.
-The revised syllabus overview is below.
+RE is taught weekly and at least 8 units are covered within each academic year.

 St Mary's Church

 Horsell Junior School has strong links with St. Mary’s Church, in Horsell.
 We visit the church as a whole school three times a year for Christmas, Easter and a whole school communion.
 Please refer to the link below for more information.

 ‘This Is My Faith’ series by Anita Ganeri and Holly Wallace.

 There are separate books about the following faiths: Buddhism, Christianity, Hinduism, Islam, Judaism and Sikhism.
 Please see the attached document at the bottom of this page for a detailed book list.

 For further information about our RE curriculum and progression, click on the attached document below.